marco-tranzatto/ORB_SLAM2/README.md

 rosbag can be selected within the launch file.
 If the resulting estimated trajectory is implausible, try decrease the rate (-r parameter for the rosbag node section in the launch files) or tune the compational complexity by changing the ORBextractor.nFeatures parameter in the *.yaml settings files found at Examples/ROS/Stereo/
 Topics can be changed by changing the remap command in launch files or by changing the source code at ros_stereo.cc.

+#2 Available Topics
+Additional to all topics of the respective base implementation:
+/orb_slam2/odometry: odometry with respect to the left camera (cam0)

-#2 Changes/Implementation
+#3 Changes/Implementation

 The extension implements a supported tracking procedure for ORB_SLAM2 that incorporates visual-inertial information in the SLAM feature matching and map building process.
 To this end, VI-odometry is used to support the matching process by providing a pose initial guess at each timestep.
 Furthermore, the external pose estimate serves as a pose prior in the pose optimization and helps performs a dead reckoning method for contiunous tracking even when no features are matched successfully.

 Implementation details will be published soon.

-#3 Original Documentation
+#4 Original Documentation
 For extensive documentation on the base implementations of the frameworks used, see the original repositories of [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2) and [rovio](https://github.com/ethz-asl/rovio).